utopia-linux-project/utopia-linux-project/UTOPICS.md

 * Codepoints in blocks 95 to 188 are encoded as a sequence of three bytes.
 The first byte is 0xFF.
 The second byte is 0x9F + X - 94.
 (X is from 95 to 188, giving a byte from 0xA0 to 0xFD.)
 The third byte is 0xA0 + Y. (Y is from 0 to 93, giving a byte from 0xA0 to 0xFD.)

 This is the only normatively correct way to represent UTOPICS in binary.
 There are no 32-bit, 16-bit, big-endian, or little-endian versions.

+If you think three bytes to encode one character is a lot of overhead, well, that's the price of interoperability with Unicode.

 # The Utopia data stream